 - 2 tablespoons granulated sugar

-- Allow onions to cool to room temperature, then place in a jar.
+- Allow onions to cool to room temperature, then place in a jar with the vinegar mix.
 Cover and chill.
 Keep refrigerated.